 Following in the steps of Weezer, Rooney, and all the bands that inspired them, Free Energy are the new carriers of the Power Pop torch.
-Simple, singable choruses and crunchy 80’s chords provide for a purely enjoyable, through somewhat forgettable, listen.
+Simple, singable choruses and crunchy 80’s chords provide for a purely enjoyable, though somewhat forgettable, listen.

 “This is all we got tonight, we are young and still alive” is an apt lyric from first track “Free Energy”, since it encompasses the spirit of this band.
 A snotty, party-happy, care-free vibe carries throughout the album, from the hand clap driven “Dream City”, with its sweet, lilting chorus, to the ending ballad “Wild Winds”, which appropriately closes the album as the singer tells his “heart to be still” as his life is changing.
 It’s one of the most introspective tracks on an album that thrives on feel-good ear candy.